 Dr Elizabeth Harris is an Associate Professor in Religious Studies at Liverpool Hope University (UK).
 Previous to this, she was the national Inter-Faith Relations Officer for the Methodist Church in Britain, whilst also being an Honorary Lecturer at Birmingham University and a Visiting Lecturer at Lund University.
 She is Moderator of the Inter-Faith Theology Advisory Group of Churches Together in Britain and Ireland, and an International Adviser to the Society for Buddhist-Christian Relations.
 She specializes in Buddhist Studies and inter-faith studies, and has published widely in both disciplines.
 Her publications include: What Buddhists Believe (Oneworld, 1998): Theravada Buddhism and the British Encounter: Religious, missionary and colonial experience in nineteenth century Sri Lanka (Routledge, 2006): Buddhism for a Violent World: A Christian Reflection (Epworth, 2010/now published by SCM).

-“I am interested in spiritual pratices, structures and identities and processes of interreligious learning in Buddhist Christian dialogue.”
+“I am interested in spiritual pratices, structures, identities and processes of interreligious learning in Buddhist Christian dialogue.”

-Chair of OCCURSO Insitute for interreligious and intercultural encounter e.V., Chaplain at Catholic University Chaplaincy of the University of Munich for international and interreligious affairs.
-He is currently teaching at the Ludwig-Maximilain University Munich and University of Salzburg.
+Martin Rötting is the Director Religious Studies in Salburg University and Chair of OCCURSO Insitute for interreligious and intercultural encounter e.V., A former Chaplain at Catholic University Chaplaincy of the University of Munich for international and interreligious affairs.
+He is was teaching at the Ludwig-Maximilain University Munich and is Professor of Religious Studies at the University of Salzburg.
 Recent Publications: Praxisbuch Interreligiöser Dialog (mit Simone sinn und Aykan Inan (Hgs.)
-(St. Ottilien 2012), Interreligiöses Lernen im buddhistisch-christlichen Dialog: lerntheoretischer Zugang und qualitativ-empirische Untersuchung in Deutschland und Südkorea (St. Ottilien, 2007), Religion in Bewegung (Münster, 2012).
+(St. Ottilien 2012), Interreligiöses Lernen im buddhistisch-christlichen Dialog: lerntheoretischer Zugang und qualitativ-empirische Untersuchung in Deutschland und Südkorea (St. Ottilien, 2007), Religion in Bewegung (Münster, 2012), Navigation: Spirituelle Identität in einer interreligiösen Welt (St. Ottilien 2019).

 Br.
 Josef Götz, OSB